 Three Business Models

-The n8n agency space has settled into three revenue structures, each with different economics.
+The n8n agency market has settled into three commercial structures, and each one implies a different support burden for the buyer.

 💡 Arsum builds custom AI automation solutions tailored to your business needs.